buildwithaura/aura-legacy/README.md

 - Area class names
 - is_parent_of?
 - Seeder in admin
+- "Your site is empty." message

 ## To do

-- "Your site is empty." message
 - Growl
+- "You dont have a homepage"
 - Page editor/Terra2
 - Menu (front end)
 - User management